-On the 14th of February 2020, a lawsuit against the Dutch State was initiated - and Dr. Annemarie is one of the plaintiffs.
-The case was based on Articles 8 and 14 of the European Convention on Human Rights, which regulate the right to respect private and family life and the prohibition of discrimination based on sex.
-It was also rooted on Article 16 of the CEDAW Convention, which obliges states to undertake “all appropriate measures to eliminate discrimination against women in all matters relating to marriage and family relations.”
-These articles, combined, point at the right to accessible contraception, where ‘accessibility’ also means it should be free of charge.
+From a legal point of view, the case is rooted in Articles 8 and 14 of the European Convention on Human Rights, which regulates the right to respect for private and family life and the prohibition of discrimination based on sex; and Article 16 of the CEDAW Convention, which obliges states to undertake "all appropriate measures to eliminate discrimination against women in all matters relating to marriage and family relations."
+These rights combined point to the right of accessible contraception, where 'accessibility' also means it should be free of charge.

 In the meantime, the State has responded by means of a Statement of Answer, which you can read in full here.
 Unfortunately, the Dutch State rejected our claim and requested the Court to declare the subpoena inadmissible.
 This is a very disappointing move.
 As the spokesperson for Bureau Clara Wichmann said: "We thought this battle had already been fought.
 It’s concerning and shows that we always need to keep paying attention about human and women’s rights and never take them for granted.”